Claire-Fisher/colour-theory-ms1/README.md

   - As a colourblind user, I want to learn more about colours I see differently to others.

 - **Site Objectives**

+  - To deliver fast introductory information on colour theory to the user.
+  - To make the purpose of the site obvious to the user.
+  - To provide a positive user experience.
+  - To create an intuitive UI that provides good site flow.
+  - To build a family-friendly site that is appropriate for young users.
+  - To build a site that is responsive on a large variety of screen sizes and mobile devices.
+  - To create a fast, easy-to-navigate teaching tool for teachers to show their students.
+  - To guide the user onto additional resources for learning about colour theory.
+  - To deliver a site about colour that is accessible to colour-blind users.
+  - To create a site that is reasonably navigable by screen-readers.

 - **Approach**